ytree-project/ytree/doc/source/Arbor.rst

 analyze the entire dataset using the full range of functionality provided by ``yt``.
 In this way, a merger tree dataset is very much like any particle dataset, where each particle represent a halo at a single time.
-For example, this makes it possible to select halos within :ref:`geometric data containers <data-objects>`, like spheres or regions.
+For example, this makes it possible to select halos within :ref:`geometric data containers <yt:data-objects>`, like spheres or regions.

 .. code-block:: python